 Question: Which types of content do you use for marketing purposes?

-Question: Do you/your clients have an individual within your/their organisation(s) dedicated to content marketing?
+Question: Do you/your clients have an individual within your/their organization(s) dedicated to content marketing?

 So what the data suggests is a simultaneous need to increase the importance of content in overall marketing strategy, while a larger burden is being placed on those who are in charge of creating content.
 Luckily for content creators, brands have leveraged the expertise of third-party content creation companies, and content recommendation solutions like Outbrain, to help meet the overall digital audience’s growing appetite for content.